AI Engineering Infrastructure

 Week 1

-• Deliver an assessment report your leadership team can act on — with or without us
+• Deliver a concrete assessment with prioritised recommendations your team can act on — with or without us

 02